Tuberculosis Treatment and Prevention

-According the World Health Organization In Somalia, tuberculosis (TB) is a serious public health problem, with 3300 cases detected in the first quarter of 2013, and is one of the most common communicable diseases in Somalia.
+According the World Health Organization, tuberculosis (TB) is a serious public health problem and is one of the most common communicable diseases in Somalia.

-These six centers, which have a cure rate of about 80%, treat approximately 1,000 TB patients annually.
-M-USA utilizes the most effective TB treatment strategy, the Directly Observed Treatment Short-course (DOTS) method.
+These 12 centers, which have a cure rate of over 80%, treat more than 2,000 patients annually.
+Mercy-USA utilizes the most effective TB treatment strategy, the Directly Observed Treatment Short-course (DOTS) method.
 In addition to treatment, our centers educate their local communities about TB prevention.

 Your generous charitable gift supports Mercy-USA’s work in Somalia.
 Give securely online; or call to donate using your credit card: